Financial Aid and Financial Aid Programs

 Financial Aid Package

-Upon receipt of a Student Aid Report and Need Analysis Report, the Office of Financial Planning will determine which aid programs and what amounts of assistance are available for the student.
+Upon receipt of a Student Aid Report and Need Analysis Report, the Office of Financial Aid will determine which aid programs and what amounts of assistance are available for the student.
 The aid received will be based on eligibility, level of demonstrated need, program restrictions and availability of funds.
 The financial aid awarded becomes the student’s financial aid package and may include several types of aid in varying amounts.
 The student will be provided an award letter detailing their aid package.
 The total amount of need-based aid in the package will not exceed the amount of demonstrated need.
 The total amount of the entire package, less loans and work awards, will not exceed the student’s costs of tuition, room/board and mandatory fees.

 A complete aid package is not directly renewable from one year to the next.
 Reapplication and re-evaluation of a student’s need is required each year.
 Students receiving financial aid will be required to meet specific academic standards.